plger/SEtools/README.md

 The *SEtools* package is a set of convenience functions for the _Bioconductor_ class *[SummarizedExperiment](https://bioconductor.org/packages/3.10/SummarizedExperiment)*.
 It facilitates merging, melting, and plotting `SummarizedExperiment` objects.

+**NOTE that the heatmap-related functions are being moved to a standalone package, [sechm](https://github.com/plger/sechm).
+For the time being they will be in both packages to enable the transition, but they will most likely be deprecated from this package in Bioconductor 3.14.
+Please update your scripts until then!**

 <br/><br/>